Burning The Ground: DjPaulT's 80's and 90's Remixes

 BURNING THE GROUND EXCLUSIVE 1984

-Kershaw’s prior single, his debut, had failed to be a major hit, and it was on the strength of this record’s success that the earlier single, “I Won’t Let the Sun Go Down on Me”, was promoted for a re-release.
-This time the single went all the way to #2 in the UK, becoming his highest-charting single there to date.
+Kershaw’s first single from this album had failed to be a major hit, and it was on the strength of this recording’s success that the earlier single, “I Won’t Let the Sun Go Down on Me”, was promoted for a re-release.
+This time the single went all the way to #2 in the UK, becoming his highest-charting single there to date but not the most known.

 SIDE A: